SpenceKonde/ATTinyCore/README.md

 On all parts with more than 128b of SRAM, the buffer size in 32 bytes.
 On smaller parts, it is 16 bytes, but I'm not sure you could make those work with the Wire library anyway due to flash size constraints so this may not be relevant.
 All official cores use 32b buffers, and it is for this reason that a 32b buffer is used even on parts where the pair of buffers leads to using a painfully large fraction of the RAM  - libraries implicitly depend on the buffer being at least 32b, often without the author even being aware of that fact.

 #### Serial Support
 To most of us, the Serial interface is the most important of the big three serial protocols.
-All parts, whether or not they have hardware serial, will have an object named serial that provides serial interface functionality.
+All parts, whether or not they have hardware serial, will have an object named `Serial` that provides serial interface functionality.
 Where there is hardware serial, the Serial object is a normal fully featured, full duplex serial port that works just like any other AVR.
 The lucky chips that have two serial ports will also have Serial1 defined.

 Unfortunately, that's only 8 of the 21 parts supported by this core.
 The rest must use some form of software serial.
 While this core is fully compatible with the usual SoftwareSerial library, it comes with the usual disadvantages, most notably the fact that it grabs all the PCINT vectors for itself.
-To address that on the parts not blessed with hardware serial, we include a software serial implementation with a fixed RX pin, and a TX pin with a limited number of options - but which leaves the PCINT vectors available.
+To address that on the parts not blessed with hardware serial, we include a software serial implementation with a fixed (on the x61, there are three options, selected from a tools menu.)
+RX pin, and a TX pin with a limited number of options - but which leaves the PCINT vectors available.
 It uises the analog comparator interrupt, and requires that the RX pin be the AIN1 pin.
 TX defaults to the AIN0 pin.

 Regardless of how you achieve the software serial, however, you can still only transmit or receive on a single software serial instance at a time (SoftwareSerial or the builtin tinySoftSerial).
 Transmit is always blocking - a call that writes via software serial will not return until the data is sent unlike hardware serial which puts it into a buffer to send in the background.